felipecastrillon/VertexGenAIEvaluation/README.md

 This package contains 4 evaluator classes to compare the "generated response" vs the "ground truth":

 - **SemanticSimilarityEvaluator()** - This metric is useful when determining how similar the two texts are on a semantic basis.
 This will give a score between 0 and 1.
 This is a great metric for  evaluating summarization or content retrieval tasks.
 - **BleuEvaluator()** - The [BLEU metric](https://en.wikipedia.org/wiki/BLEU) can help evaluate the token similarity between two texts.
 In this implementation we are only using the 1-gram BLEU evaluator.
-Could be used for summarization of content retrieval tasks.
+This metric could be used for summarization of content retrieval tasks.
 - **ExactMatchEvaluator()** - This metric evalutes an exact match between the two texts.
 This is useful for classification tasks or tasks expecting exact answers.
-- **SentimentEvaluator()** - Evaluate sentiment tasks Yes/No tasks.
+- **SentimentEvaluator()** - Evaluate sentiment tasks or Yes/No tasks.

 ## Some Ideas on Package Extension ##

-- Integrate with Langchain
+- Integration with Langchain?
+- Ability to create a tuned model with some of the input data before evaluating the model
 - Add Enterprise Search as a model
 - Add 3rd party models
 - Add more Evalutors